9 Ways Bikram Yoga Will Make You A Better Athlete

 6. Improve Mental Resilience

-Practicing in heat and humidity may make you may want to take a few breaks.
-We encourage persevering through the discomfort to exercise your self-control and determination muscles that are so important for performing well athletically.
-We do suggest pausing in savasana if the discomfort becomes extreme.
+Practising in heat and humidity may make you may want to take a few breaks.
+We encourage persevering through the discomfort to exercise your self-control and determination with your muscles that are so important for performing well athletically.
+We do suggest pausing in Savasana if the discomfort becomes extreme.

 Athletes are no stranger to distraction, and every great athletes knows distractions can cost dearly.
 Bikram is a moving meditation, which forces you to concentrate on your breath and your body.
-Any distractions during your practice are likely to cause stumbles or the inability to achieve a pose.
-Practicing helps train your mind to block distractions.
+Any distractions during your practise are likely to cause stumbles or the inability to achieve a pose.
+Practising helps train your mind to block distractions.

-“There’s an inner turmoil in my body, mind, spirit that is crying for order and meaning, and that’s why I practice.”
+“There’s an inner turmoil in my body, mind and spirit that is crying for order and meaning, and that’s why I practise.”

 – Dan Markowitz, Founder, YogaSol